Stories

 • Cargo storage improvements to reduce damage to checked wheelchairs; and

-While learning about DFP’s innovations, patients share their own stories and experiences with DFP employees so that together, we're bringing more awareness and potential solutions to this topic.
+While learning about DFP’s innovations, patients share their own stories and experiences with DFP designers so that together, we're bringing more awareness and potential solutions to this topic.
+Two avid travelers, Sory Rivera, living with SMA, and Sam Bridgman, living with FA, spoke with a DFP engineer about their personal travel experiences.
+They also learned about DFP’s development process, the feedback DFP incorporates into the prototypes, and the regulations that must be followed before innovations are available on planes.

 Looking Forward

-With Biogen’s focus on supporting the diverse needs of our patients, we are in the unique position to maintain the urgency of these conversations for our patient communities so that one day accessible travel is just travel – whether they are flying to visit family, see a physician, or simply explore somewhere new.
-We will continue to seek the community’s insights and feedback so that we can better understand their experiences and help those living with disabilities unlock their world.
+With Biogen’s focus on supporting the diverse needs of our patients, we are in a unique position to further the urgency of these conversations for our patient communities so that one day accessible travel is just travel – whether they are flying to visit family, see a physician, or simply explore somewhere new.
+We plan to continue to seek the community’s insights and feedback so that we can better understand their experiences and help those living with disabilities unlock their world.

-At Biogen, we change lives by taking on the toughest challenges.
+At Biogen, we strive to change lives by taking on the toughest challenges.
 Now is the time to help our patients experience more of the world through travel.

 You may also be interested in